Santroller/guitar-configurator/README.md

 Welcome to the Ardwiino Guitar Configuration Tool
 =================================================

-This project will be archived soon, as it is being replaced with https://github.com/Santroller/Santroller.
+This project has been replaced by https://github.com/Santroller/Santroller.

 This tool allows for programming arduinos to behave like xinput devices on windows, linux and mac, or PS3 compatible controllers, or switch compatible controllers.
 It provides an interfaces for configuring a controller and programming one.